-VFC-hoc internals A prototype of VFC-hoc was implemented in Java and deployed on J2ME MIDP 2.0 CLDC 1.0 compliant devices (Nokia 6600 phones), according to the meta-architecture described in Fig. 5.
+VFC-hoc internals: A prototype of VFC-hoc was implemented in Java and deployed on J2ME MIDP 2.0 CLDC 1.0 compliant devices (Nokia 6600 phones), according to the meta-architecture described in Figure 5.
 We use Bluetooth to support communication between the devices.
-The Network Layer uses JSR 82, the J2ME Bluetooth API, for discovery of nearby devices and services, management of active connections, and sending/receiving data.
+The Network Layer uses JSR 82, the J2ME Bluetooth API, for discovery of nearby devices and services, management of active connections and sending/receiving data.
 Note that internally, the Network Layer is multithreaded in order to prevent blocking and increase parallelism.
 All messages exchanged between devices are implemented as Java objects.

-Game state can be represented as Java object graphs with individual objects registered in Objects Pool.
-Due to the lack of binary object serialization support in J2ME, a Serialization Layer was implemented in order to (un)marshal objects (see Fig. 5).
+Game state state can be represented as Java object graphs with individual objects registered in Objects Pool.
+Due to the lack of binary object serialization support in J2ME, a Serialization Layer was implemented in order to (un)marshal objects (see Figure 5).
 It requires objects to implement a specific interface allowing the middleware to read and write the object fields.
 The game programmer does not have to implement this code; a code enhancer was developed to transparently extend the application source code accordingly.

-VFCLS prototype internals The VFCLS prototype was developed in Java with Sun J2SE 6.0 development kit (JDK) and runtime environment.
+VFCLS prototype internals: The VFCLS prototype was developed in Java with Sun J2SE 6.0 development kit (JDK) and runtime environment.
 VFCLS was developed using only the standard Java libraries provided by JDK.
-We used Java Remote Method Invocation (RMI) to support communication between the nodes of the system.